 What is Argo?

-Argo is a global array of more than 3,000 free-drifting profiling floats that measures thetemperature
+Argo is a global array of 3,800 free-drifting profiling floats that measures thetemperature

 and salinity of the upper 2000 m of the ocean.
 This allows, for the first time,

 continuous monitoring of the temperature, salinity, and velocity of the upper ocean, with

 all data being relayed and made publicly available within hours after collection.

 Maps displaying statistics about the Argo array, including its extensions into high latitudes and marginal seas, bio-geochemical sensors, communication systems, float type, etc., can be found in the map room on the Argo Information Centre website.